hack-gpon/hack-gpon.github.io/_ont/ont-template.md

 # GPON ONU status

-## Get the operational status of the ONU
+## Getting the operational status of the ONU

-## Get information of the OLT vendor
+## Getting OLT vendor information

 ## Querying a particular OMCI ME